GPU Mode

 NVLink Multi-GPU Memory:

-KeyShot GPU mode supports memory scaling for setups with multiple GPUs connected with NVIDIA NVLink.
+KeyShot Studio GPU mode supports memory scaling for setups with multiple GPUs connected with NVIDIA NVLink.
 For example, two NVIDIA Quadro RTX 8000 GPUs will provide a combined 96 GB of GPU memory.
 When you have multiple GPUs connected with NVLink, you will see a difference in the available GPU Memory within the Heads Up Display in the Real-time view.

 Using GPU Mode